cerner/terra-core/packages/terra-table-cell-grid/docs/guides/FixedWidthTable.md

-# Terra Flex Table - Fixed Width Table Columns
+# Terra TableCellGrid - Fixed Width Columns

 ## Define Width Array
 As section and subsection have the same API, we'll be walking through the expectation of a collapsible section in only one pattern.